Fast Charging and Level 2 stations to be installed in 11 locations throughout California

 LOS ANGELES, CA, March 8, 2016 – EV Connect, a leading provider of Electric

-Vehicle (EV) charging solutions, including development of the industry’s most innovative and open cloud-based software platform for managing the EV charging eco-system, today announced that it has been awarded a $1.8 million contract from the California
+Vehicle (EV) charging solutions.
+Thats including development of the industry’s most innovative and open cloud-based software platform.
+All for managing the EV charging eco-system.
+Well today they announced that it has been awarded a $1.8 million contract from the California

-Energy Commission (CEC) to complete key routes of the West Coast Electric Highway, a network of fast charging and Level 2 electric vehicle charging stations that will stretch from the Canadian to the Mexican borders.
+Energy Commission (CEC).
+That’s to complete key routes of the West Coast Electric Highway.
+It’s a network of fast charging and Level 2 electric vehicle charging stations.
+Those that will stretch from the Canadian to the Mexican borders.

-In addition, EV Connect will provide management of the charging ecosystem which includes the charging stations, host locations, electric utility interaction and the driver experience.
+In addition, EV Connect will provide management of the charging ecosystem.
+That which includes the charging stations and host locations.
+Also electric utility interaction and the driver experience.

-The CEC awarded a total of $8.8 million in grants to complete the California portion of the Highway.
-EV Connect’s awards include segments of the California 99 and
+The CEC also awarded a total of $8.8 million in grants.
+That’s to complete the California portion of the Highway.
+EV Connect’s awards include segments of the California 99 and also

 Interstate 5 highways.
 Each location will provide one or two 50 kW Dual-Standard DC

-Fast Chargers (featuring both an SAE Combo and CHAdeMO connector) and at least one 7.2 kW dual-head Level 2 charger equipped with standard J1772 connectors.
-Charge station site hosts include Pilot Flying J Travel Centers, Staples and Hilton Hotel locations.
+Fast Chargers (featuring both an SAE Combo and CHAdeMO connector).
+In addition, at least one 7.2 kW dual-head Level 2 charger.
+That which is equipped with standard J1772 connectors.
+Charge station site hosts include Pilot Flying J Travel Centers.
+In addition and also Staples and Hilton Hotel locations.

 Source: EV Connect Inc.